SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

     - On a technical level a sponsored package means the lead SunPy developer decides who has commit access to a package.
     - Perhaps sponsored packages split into "generic packages" and "packages that are useful but at risk of being unmaintained"
     - Should add reason why there affiliated & sponsored packages, e.g. for aiapy reason it's affiliated is so instrument team retains control over the code
-- Mabye useful to have a new library external to astropy/sunpy/ndcube into `gwcs
+- Maybe useful to have a new library external to astropy/sunpy/ndcube into `gwcs
 - `NDCube` example gallery please - we probably already have a lot of how-to guides locally on our laptops, but these should be collated and made public.
 - Also `NDCube.io` please